tcboris/LLM-GenAI-Project---DIA-A5/README.md

 #### Single File Mode

-After processing (typically 2-5 seconds), you'll see:
+After processing (typically 7 to 10 seconds), you'll see:

 - The original uploaded image for comparison
 - Extracted data in a clean, formatted layout